Successful applicants - Round 1

 For creative developments without public presentations:

-Compulsory support material – Visual Arts Market Development stream
+Compulsory support material – Visual Arts, Fashion and Textiles Market Development stream

-• Market development strategy outlining how the activity will help achieve growth of international audiences and/or market.
+- Market development strategy outlining how the activity will help achieve growth of national or international audiences and/or markets.

 Other support material that is compulsory for both streams if it is relevant to your application: